peteroupc/peteroupc.github.io/random.md

 A PRNG is a high-quality RNG if&mdash;
 - it generates bits that behave like independent uniform random bits (at least for nearly all practical purposes outside of information security),
-- it admits any of 2<sup>63</sup> or more different seeds without shortening or compressing those seeds, and
+- the number of different seeds the PRNG admits without shortening or compressing those seeds is 2<sup>63</sup> or more, and
 - it either&mdash;
     - provides multiple sequences that are different for each seed, have at least 2<sup>64</sup> numbers each, do not overlap, and behave like independent random number sequences (at least for nearly all practical purposes outside of information security), or
     - has a period (maximum size of a "random" number cycle) equal or close to the number of different seeds the PRNG admits.